2032 Olympic organizers hold first board meeting in Brisbane

 “There’s a lot of input to get the planning right for what is in fact 10 years away, so that of course means we’ve got to recruit a CEO,” he told reporters in Brisbane on Wednesday.
 “And that’s very, very key.”

 The Brisbane bid, which includes venues in the neighbouring Gold Coast, Sunshine Coast and Ipswich regions, was selected by the IOC last year as host for the 2032 Summer Olympics and Paralympics.
+The scheduled dates for the Olympics that year are July 23-Aug.
+8.

 Australia has hosted the Olympics twice, at Melbourne in 1956 and Sydney in 2000.